siobhan-saoirse/tf2i/README.md

-# tf2i
+# ef2
-Team Fortress 2 Illustrated a.k.a.
 Early Fortress 2, postal 3 leak of tf2 but better

 ## DO NOT DOWNLOAD WITH ZIP.
 CLONE THIS REPOSITORY WITH GITHUB DESKTOP.
 YOU MUST PULL CHANGES FREQUENTLY IN ORDER TO NOT GET "Server uses different class tables" ERRORS.
 ## If you have no idea how to download this using GitHub Desktop, i highly recommend you follow the instructions from [here. yes, i know this is from a different mod page, but it will work anyway.](https://github.com/Lambdagon/tf_coop_lambda/wiki/How-to-install-LF:CE)